TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/extensionfailedvssserviceinbadstate.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We have detected that you are currently running a VSS (Volume Shadow copy Service) service in bad state.
-To resolve this issue we need to restart VSS (Volume Shadow copy Service) service in bad state.<br>
+We have detected that you’re VSS (Volume Shadow copy Service) service is in an inconsistent state.
+To resolve this issue, restart the VSS and retry the backup operation.
-To restart VSS from the elevated command prompt, run **vssadmin** list writers.
-The output contains out all the VSS service and their state.